 Now look at your own hobbies and interests.
 A little tougher, huh?
-Parents not only have hobbies they love to do but also commitments they should do (PTA, volleyball team booster club).
+Parents have hobbies they love to do (yoga, bicycling, anyone?) and commitments they should do (PTA, volleyball team booster club).

 Save at least two time slots per week for something you love to do.
-Limit volunteering to two more slots.
-2017 is the year to learn to say 'No' - and mean it.
-It's a crucial part of the success of your resolution for an organized new year.
+And limit your volunteering to two more slots.
+Learn to say, 'No' and mean it.
+Practice in front of a mirror if you have to get it down pat.

 Finally, make your outings more efficient by grouping errands geographically.
-Write down or map out all the places you have to drive each week (basketball, volleyball, preschool) and then write down all the errands you have to do each week (groceries, dry cleaning, gas).
+Write down all the places you have to drive each week (basketball, volleyball, preschool), and then write down all the errands you have to do each week (groceries, dry cleaning, gas).

-Now assign at least one errand to each outing so you can accomplish a minimum of two things with each trip.
+Now assign at least one errand to each outing so you can accomplish a minimum of two things for each trip.

-First, list all the bills that have a fixed amount that must be paid in a month: mortgage/rent, health insurance, car payments, tuition, etc. These are fixed costs and you can do nothing about them.
+First, list all the bills with a fixed amount that must be paid in a month: mortgage, health insurance, car payments, tuition, etc. These are fixed costs, and you can do nothing about them.

 Now list the necessary expenses with fluctuating costs: gas bills, electric bills, phone bills, groceries.
 Set up a budget for each and try to cut back on usage.

-Many parents find that the best approach is to set older kids' allowances at a sum that would actually cover his or her entertainment expenses for a month.
-Then they get a life lesson on managing money.
+Many parents find that the best approach is to set older kids' allowances to a sum that would cover his or her entertainment expenses for a month.
+Then they get a life lesson in managing money.

 Does Kevin want that cool new game controller?
 Fine, he can buy it - with his money.
-Of course, he won't be able to eat at McDonalds or see a movie for the rest of the month.
-And he might just choose to go with that.
+Of course, he won't be able to eat at McDonald's or see a movie for the rest of the month.
+But at least he won't be begging you for everything.
 Kids are a lot thriftier when it's 'their' money.
 Go figure.